Does Homeowners Insurance Cover Earthquakes?

 - Roadways and other infrastructure

-To protect yourself from earthquakes, you need to purchase it as an add-on with your homeowners insurance company or take out a separate policy or turn to a private insurer that sells earthquake insurance.
+To protect yourself from earthquakes, purchase it as an add-on with your homeowners insurance company, take out a separate policy, or turn to a private insurer that sells earthquake insurance.

-This means that if possible damage from an earthquake is a concern, you should go with a homeowners insurance company that offers the option of an additional earthquake policy.
+This means that if possible damage from an earthquake is a concern, you should go with a homeowners insurance company offering an additional earthquake policy.

 With earthquake coverage, you get peace of mind that if an earthquake occurs and destroys or damages your home, you’ll be covered in full.